kerchunkwow/kermudlet/README.md

 The `UNIQUE_ROOMS` table maps room names as strings to the corresponding R-Numbers for any room whose name appears only once in the game; this allows rapid synchronization of the Map to ensure it is accurately tracking/updating the player's location.
-The R-Number of the current room is stored in the global `currentRoomNumber` variable and used by various built-in Mudlet functions including `centerview()` to keep the map up to date.
+The R-Number of the current room is stored in the global `CurrentRoomNumber` variable and used by various built-in Mudlet functions including `centerview()` to keep the map up to date.

 This table is populated at load time by `loadUniqueRooms()`. `isUnique( roomName )` implements a basic check against this table for room uniqueness.